jg-rp/python-jsonpath/docs/syntax.md

 - `|` is a union operator, where matches from two or more JSONPaths are combined.
 This is not part of the Python API, but built-in to the JSONPath syntax.
 - `&` is an intersection operator, where we exclude matches that don't exist in both left and right paths.
 This is not part of the Python API, but built-in to the JSONPath syntax.
+- `#` is the current key/property or index identifier when filtering a mapping or sequence.
 - `_` is a filter context selector.
 With usage similar to `$` and `@`, `_` exposes arbitrary data from the `filter_context` argument to `findall()` and `finditer()`.
 - `~` is a "keys" or "properties" selector.